Revealing the benefits of closer supply-chain relationships

 “This is a move away from a one-off sale, such as a forklift truck, towards a more integrated manufacturer-customer relationship where the product could be the distance travelled, or the number of goods transported,” says Arnaiz.
 “T-REX is lowering the barriers that SMEs face to adopting these ideas and benefiting from the productivity gains they offer.”
+New maintenance models

 The partners are working in two directions.
 The first is helping SME equipment-makers visualise how PSS might be applied in their particular situation.
 The second is helping them re-engineer their services and products to match new PSS business scenarios, and demonstrating real benefits in a real manufacturing environment.

 “Reducing the life-cycle cost of a machine requires better performance through combinations of repair, renovation and reuse,” explains Arnaiz.
 “Key to this are new models for machine maintenance which move away from inefficient corrective and preventative approaches.
 T-REX is demonstrating the predictive benefits of condition-based maintenance which relies on a variety of sensors to monitor critical performance factors.